This post may contain affiliate links. Please read my disclosure policy.

 - Cut the nectarine into slices - about 8 to 12 slices for each one.
 Put those slices in a bowl.

-- Add the other fruit, the sugar, salt, cinnamon, lemon juice and 1 tablespoon of the cornstarch.
+- Add the berries, sugar, salt, cinnamon, lemon juice and 1 tablespoon of the cornstarch.
 Allow this mixture to sit at room temperature for about 10 minutes.
 If a lot of juice comes out of the fruit and the mixture seems watery, add more cornstarch.
 I used about 1 & 1/2 tablespoons for this one.

 Making the Galette